How to select and submit a sample from a sod farm.

 The sample should be shipped overnight to ensure that a fresh, representative sample arrives for diagnosis and not a sample in a decomposed state.

 Sample deliveries are accepted Monday through Friday.
-Do not send samples on Friday to avoid having the sample warehoused until delivery on Monday.
+Do not ship on Friday to avoid having the sample warehoused until delivery on Monday.